Key takeaways

 What it’s not for: rescuing weak content or manufacturing interest.

-Do this this week: if you’re running a webinar, promote it with Event Ads to warm audiences who already know you.
-If you publish strong POV content, sponsor it to the accounts you want buying from you – not a broad audience hoping something sticks.
+Do this this week: if you’re running a webinar, promote it with Event Ads to warm audiences only.
+If you publish strong POV content or a newsletter, sponsor it to your target account list and track how many of them subscribe.

 What the best B2B teams do differently